amgottlieb/OSIRIS_Imaging_DRP/README.md

 This is a data reduction pipeline for OSIRIS imaging.
 It performs bias subtraction, flat division, bad pixel mask, cosmic ray cleaning, sky subtraction, astrometric correction, and stacking.

-I highly recommend creating a new conda environment and installing all of the packages below.
+If you are using Linux/Mac, I highly recommend creating a new conda environment and installing all of the packages below.

-You can manually create your environment and install the packages with pip:
+You can manually create your environment and install the packages with conda:

     conda create -n gtc_osiris_env python=3.8

 Or you can create it using the .yml file:

-    conda create -f gtc_osiris_env.yml
+    conda create -f gtc_osiris_environment.yml

 If you run into an error with the .yml file, try: